 CSIRO research: “It is thought that at best, just 20% of phosphorus applied by way of Fertiliser is available for plant uptake in the year it is applied.
 Successive generations of Australian farmers have applied huge quantities of phosphorus Fertiliser to combat the problem of chronic phosphorus deficiency in their soil.
 This has led to a massive bank of fixed phosphorus, estimated at close to $10 billion at current Super Phosphate prices.
 This means, that of the dollars spent applying phosphate Fertiliser at the rate of 250kg per hectare (about 22.5kg of phosphorus) often just one tenth of this phosphorus (2.25kg) is immediately available to plants.
 It is thought that each hectare of soil may hold up to 400kg of phosphorus, with less than 4kg immediately available to crops or pasture.”
 (Source CSIRO article, Raiding the Phosphate Bank, 1997.)

 Many farmers are making the change to NatraMin as a means to provide a balance in soil nutrition and to stimulate the life in the soil, assisting to increase the availability of locked up nutrients.

-Minerals… Due to natural leaching and generations of farming practices, almost all soils have a mineral imbalance or are mineral deficient.
+Minerals… Due to natural leaching and generations of farming practices, many soils now have a mineral imbalance or are mineral deficient.

-With common practice being the replacement of NPK coupled with the use of Lime for pH management, the loss of broad spectrum macro and trace elements has often been ignored.
+With common practice being focused on the replacement of NPK and the use of Lime for pH management, the loss of broad spectrum macro and trace elements has often been ignored.